 We are always looking for new tips and others to network with for having a yoshon group or gemach.
 If you would like to become part of the Yoshon Network, please send us a reference from a rabbi and your contact info.
 Please let us know how you would like to participate, whether providing a yashan gemach or exchange, or hosting other traveling “Yashanite” families or singles for a Shabbat meal or lodging.

 If you have any questions or comments, feel free to contact us.
-We only provide information on our site from other sources.
+We only provide information on our site from reliable sources and research.
 We do not answer Halachic questions.
 You must either contact your Rav, or a rabbi who is connected with a reliable kashrut agency.
 There are plenty to choose from on our Hechsher Info page.